-The recommendations by the consultant would represent a major move towards aggressive parking management, and the TAC recommends that more modest solutions be tried before such a move.
+The recommendations of the consultant would represent a major move towards aggressive parking management, and the TAC recommends that more modest solutions be tried before such a move.
 Therefore, we do not recommend creating a separate parking entity, installing pay-and display curbside meters, a parking permit program, and subcontracting parking management at this time.
-These may be required in the future, but other means should be evaluated first, as noted in the recommendations identified for each parking issue.
+The use of metering may be required in the future, but we recommend other means be evaluated first as provided in the above recommendations.